salehrezq/teacher-board-window/README.md

 For brevity I will refer to "student-board-window" as SBW.
 The student himself can control the SBW instance running in his/her machine.
 The teacher has a monitor window through which he can get instant feedback regarding which status each SBW window is at.

-- Active: green color means that the SBW instance is the active window, if not it becomes red.
+- Active: green color means that the SBW instance is the active window, if not it turns red.
 - Upfornt: green color means that the SBW instance is upfront, red color means it is minimized to the taskbar.
 - Fullscreen: green color means that the SBW instance is maximized (it is not literally a fullscreen), red color means the window is resized.